Suzuki Every Passenger Mini Trucks

 The R06A engines in the Suzuki Every are a marked improvement over their predecessor K6A engines, boasting 10% less internal friction.
 These engines were the first in the mini truck class to feature variable valve timing (VVT) and were also the lightest in their class when first introduced.
 That said, with the DA16T platform now nearly a decade old, the R06A engine is starting to show its age compared to newer technology, such as the Hijet’s fuel-saving start-stop system.
 It remains to be seen how Suzuki will respond when the DA17V generation Every is eventually replaced.

-As for the engine placement, it is mounted low beneath the seats, a design that provides the Suzuki Every with an excellent low center of gravity—ideal for an off-road vehicle.
+As for the engine placement, it is mounted low beneath the seats, a design that provides the Suzuki Every with an excellent low center of gravity—ideal for a UTV.
 The seats are easy to remove, giving direct access to the engine for tasks like oil changes or other maintenance work.

 Although you might not get a clear view of the engine when accessing it under the seats, here it is—a compact and efficient design that reflects engineering precision on par with a Swiss watch.